rtitmuss/tornblue/case/mini-wedge/README.md

 ## Assembly

 Place the completed PCB on the base, taking care not to trap the battery cable.
-Use four M3 screws to attach the PCB to the base.
+Use four 6mm M3 button head screws to attach the PCB to the base.
 Add adhesive feet to the underneath of the case.

 Your keyboard is now finished, enjoy!